sdbs-uni-p/vldb-dbms-live-patching/patch-crawler/README.md

 ## Docker Container

-We cannot guarantee the correct functionality of the Docker container; however, it is designed to crawl patches without requiring the VM.
-For more information, please refer to the [container](container) directory.
+The Docker container is designed to crawl patches independently of the VM.
+However, it is recommended to use the container within the VM, as the environment is fully prepared (otherwise, tracing function calls using `perf` may require some adjustments if you're using a different host system than Debian 11).
+For detailed information and steps on using the container, please refer to the [container](container) directory.

 ---